 Current Auxiliary volunteers

-Griefbusters staff members are highly trained, skilled volunteers, not licensed therapists.
-They listen to young people, offer compassionate support, and answer questions about the grieving process, in a confidential setting, free of charge.
+Griefbusters listen to young people, offer compassionate support, and answer questions about the grieving process, in a confidential setting, free of charge.
+They are trained volunteers, not licensed therapists.

 Hospice of the Central Coast is a department of Community Hospital of the Monterey Peninsula.
 Hospice Support Services provides comfort and support to patients and their families.
 Our volunteers are an integral and indispensable part of the team needed to provide quality end-of-life care in the community.